 - Personal and Social Development is also taken into consideration

 What are the assessment ratings?

-- In order to qualify for Early Entrance to Kindergarten your child must show mastery of Prekindergarten standards in reading and math and striving efforts towards Kindergarten standards.
+- In order to qualify for Early Entrance to Kindergarten your child must show kindergarten readiness by showing mastery of Prekindergarten standards in language and literacy as well as mathematics and striving efforts towards Kindergarten standards.

 What if I disagree with the assessment results?

 - Parents have 2 weeks from the assessment date to appeal the results.
 Appeal letters must be emailed to email@example.com